nicola-lunghi/TonexOneController/README.md

 # Tonex One Controller: An open-source controller and display interface for the IK Multimedia Tonex One guitar pedal
 This project uses a low-cost embedded controller (Espressif ESP32-S3) to form a bridge to the IK Multimedia Tonex One guitar pedal (which does not have native Midi capability.)
-<br>It allows selection of the 20 different presets in the pedal, by any or all of touch screen, wired footswitches, bluetooth footswitches, bluetooth servers, and midi programs.
+<br>It allows selection of the 20 different presets in the pedal, by any or all of touch screen, WiFi, wired footswitches, bluetooth footswitches, bluetooth servers, and midi programs.
 <br>A variety of hardware is supported, from a $6 board with no display, up to a $44 board with a 4.3" touch screen LCD and a pretty graphical user interface.

 **Note: this project is not endorsed by IK Multimedia.
 Amplifier skin images copyright is owned by IK Multimedia.**